 Lifted FORD trucks are by far one of the coolest vehicles around.
-A Lifted truck opens up your wheel upgrade options to bigger sizes.
-What if your truck is still under warranty?
-Will your dealership still carry the cost of any mechanical failures as a result of your upgraded leveling kit?
+A Lifted truck instantly opens up your wheel upgrade options to bigger-size tires.
+What if, however, your truck is still under warranty?
+Will your vehicle dealership still carry the cost of any mechanical failures as a result of your upgraded leveling kit?

 Based on the above, it’s plain to see how quickly this can become quite a complicated scenario.
-It’s hard to give a straight answer since dealerships’ approaches to upgrades are not consistent and the long answer is it depends.
+It’s hard to give a full answer since most dealerships’ approach to upgrades is not consistent and the long answer is it depends.

-With so many aftermarket kits available, people have so many options and can upgrade their trucks in a variety of ways.
-In many cases, the upgrades are outside the manufactures specification and engineering design which can cause complications when it comes to warranty claims.
+With so many aftermarket kits available, people are spoilt for choice, which means they can upgrade their trucks in a variety of ways.
+In certain cases, the upgrades are outside the Ford Motor Company manufacturer’s specification and engineering design which can result in complications when it comes to warranty coverage and claims.

-Let’s look at claims from a dealership/manufacturer perspective first.
+Let’s look at claims from a dealership/manufacturer perspective first to determine what constitutes a warranty void.

 Scenario #1 Dealership Voiding a Claim